doc4d/docs/docs/ViewPro/method-list.md

 In *vpObject*, pass the 4D View Pro object that you want to convert.
 This object must have been previously parsed using [VP Export to object](#vp-export-to-object) or saved using [VP EXPORT DOCUMENT](#vp-export-document).

->SVG conversion process requires that expressions and formats (cf. [4D View Pro Cell Format](configuring.md#cell-format)) included in the 4D View Pro area be evaluated at least once, so that they can be correctly exported.
+>SVG conversion process requires that expressions and formats (cf. [Cell Format](configuring.md#cell-format)) included in the 4D View Pro area be evaluated at least once, so that they can be correctly exported.
 If you convert a document that was not evaluated beforehand, expressions or formats may be rendered in an unexpected way.

 In *rangeObj*, pass a range of cells to convert.
 By default, if this parameter is omitted, the whole document contents are converted.